bmd-lab/academic-kickstart/content/en/author/yuding/_index.md

 +++

 Yu Ding is from Jiangsu province.
 He obtained his bachelor's degree in Chemical Engineering in 2017 from Jiangsu Ocean University and a master's degree in Green Chemistry in 2020 from the University of Shanghai for Science and Technology, respectively.
-His previous work was finding the optical thermal probes based on phosphors with dual emission centers and now he's working as the research assistant in BMD.
+After finishing his work at BMD, Yu Ding went on to work with David J. Pine at New York University in the US.

 Yu's CV can be viewed [here](/img/Yu_CV.pdf)